-- Beat together brown sugar, apple sauce, oil and peanut butter in a large bowl until light and fluffy.
-Add the eggs one at a time, mixing until incorporated.
-Stir in the vanilla.
+- Beat together brown sugar, apple sauce, oil, and peanut butter in a large bowl until light and fluffy.
+Add the egg and vanilla, stirring until combined.

-- Combine dry ingredients from flour - pinch of salt in a medium bowl.
-Add alternatively with the milk to the peanut butter batter.
-Fold in the coarsely chopped nutter butter.
-Pour into prepared cupcake pan.
+- Combine dry ingredients from flour - a pinch of salt in a medium bowl.
+Add alternately with the milk to the peanut butter batter.
+Fold in the coarsely chopped nutter butter cookies.
+Fill the prepared cupcake pan about ¾ full.

-- Bake for 15 to 20 minutes in the preheated oven, until the top of the cupcakes spring back when lightly pressed.
-Cool in the pan for at least 10 minutes before removing to a wire rack to cool completely.
+- Bake for 18 to 20 minutes in the preheated oven, until the top of the cupcakes, spring back when lightly pressed.
+Cool in the pan for 5 minutes before removing it to a wire rack to cool completely.

 - Meanwhile, prepare the frosting.
 Beat together powdered sugar with softened butter until well-combined, about 3 minutes on medium speed.
 Add vanilla and heavy whipping cream and beat for another minute.
 When cupcakes have cooled, pipe frosting onto cupcakes.
-Place cupcakes on a sheet pan and place in freezer for 30 minutes or until frosting has set.
+Place cupcakes on a sheet pan and place in the freezer for 30 minutes or until the frosting is set.

 - Remove cupcakes from the freezer.
 Carefully dip the cupcakes one at a time into the ganache.
-Top with mini nutter butter.
+Top with mini nutter butter cookies or nutter butter crumbs.
 Repeat with remaining cupcakes.
 Let set before serving.

 **Helpful tips and common mistakes

-To create these dipped nutter butter cupcakes, I put together a peanut butter cupcake for the base, topped it with a basic vanilla frosting and dipped it in chocolate ganache.
+To create these dipped nutter butter cupcakes, I put together a peanut butter cupcake for the base, topped it with a basic vanilla frosting, and dipped it in chocolate ganache.
 What makes it a nutter butter cupcake?
 The addition of the cookies in the batter, of course!
-I tried nutter butters for the first time for these cupcakes and man, oh man, are they delicious!
-Sure, they're just peanut butter cookies, but there's something about them that make them very addicting.
-Now if you’re more sensitive to sugar, you can skip the dipping part and finish the cupcakes with the frosting.
-I wanted to make these cupcakes a bit more special so I froze them until the frosting was set, than dipped them a lovely ganache.
+I tried nutter butter for the first time for these cupcakes and man, oh man, are they delicious!
+Sure, they're just peanut butter cookies, but there's something about them that makes them very addicting.

-Top them with a mini nutter butter and the cupcakes are finished!
-These were best fresh as are all cupcakes.
-I tasted one two days later and because the cupcakes were refrigerated, the nutter butter garnishes had softened and the cupcakes themselves were a bit on the drier side.
-However, make these fresh and serve them to your guests and there won't be any leftovers to worry about!
+These dipped nutter butter cupcakes were best fresh as are all cupcakes.
+Make these fresh and serve them to your guests and there won't be any leftovers to worry about!